 The drive may be candidate led or company led.
 With HR representatives and key department figures utilising social media groups to find candidates; and with candidates joining the groups that are most closely aligned with their perception of how their career might evolve.

-Peter, an international social media consultant will advise the use of social media in the same way internally.
+You should use social media marketing in the same way internally.
 Here’s how it works.
 By setting up social media networks for departments within the company, the HR department can encourage existing company employees to start defining their internal career paths.